 Working to make Students Civically Engaged, Actively Prepared, and Consistently Inspired.

 Every public or charter North Carolina high school that signs up and holds a First Vote school-wide local election simulation will be eligible.
 Post-election, First Vote will draw a school's name out of the proverbial hat and send them a check for $1,000 to be used for civic education at their school.

 Attention All High School Civics Teachers:

-Local Election Package Now Available for November 2017 Races.
+Local Election Package Available for 2017 Fall Races.